elastic/apm/specs/agents/tracing-spans-destination.md

 ## Span destination

+### Destination service fields

-Spans representing an external call MUST have `context.destination` information.
+Spans representing an external call MUST have `context.destination.service` information.
 If the span represents a call to an in-memory database, the information SHOULD still be set.

 Agents SHOULD have a generic component used in all tests that validates that the destination information is present for exit spans.
 Rather than opting into the validation, the testing should provide an opt-out if, for whatever reason, the destination information can't or shouldn't be collected for a particular exit span.

-### Destination service fields

 #### `context.destination.service.name`